-Most premarital counselors agree that marriage requires both you and your spouse committing yourself entirely to each other without reservation for the duration of your marriage.
-Taking pre-marriage counselor can help you identify what specifically is important about having this kind of relationship and help prevent future challenges when you discover that your spouse does not share the same value or commitment.
+Most premarital counselors agree that marriage requires both you and your spouse to commit yourself entirely to each other without reservation for the duration of your marriage.
+Taking a pre-marriage counselor can help you identify what specifically is important about having this kind of relationship and help prevent future challenges when you discover that your spouse does not share the same value or commitment.

-It helps them see each other as individuals first and a couple second which tends to lessen the chances of divorce after marriage.
+It helps them see each other as individuals first and a couple of seconds which tends to lessen the chances of divorce after marriage.

 If you are ready to get married, and you want to be sure your marriage will last for a lifetime, then you need to take a premarital counseling session.

 Factor #7 : Infidelity

 Infidelity has become a major cause of divorce in many marriages.